vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

  - Finally, the accompanying [Hospital General Information dataset](https://data.cms.gov/provider-data/dataset/xubh-q36u) was also used to categorize              providers later in the analyses.
 Primarily, recoding of providers by their Facility ID in the Hospital General Information data, which corresponds to the          Rndrng_Prvdr_CCN in the above CMS Inpatient Data, allowed the categorization of Providers by Provider Type ('Hospital Type') and Ownership ('Hospital              Ownership').
 The data dictionary is downloadable at CMS, but is also provided [here, in the Data folder of this repository](/Data/HOSPITAL_Data_Dictionary.pdf).

+(Note that embedded python code that follows may have redundant commands for importing various libraries.
+This was intentional so that any one part of could be isolated and run on its own if necessary.
+The main Python libraries used were *numpy, pandas, matplotlib.pyplot, scipy.stats, sklearn.linear_model, sklearn.ensemble,  sklearn.metrics, and sklearn.model_selection*).

 <sub>[Back to top](#cms-medicare-inpatient-charge-analysis-python)</sub>

 ### Data ETL and Analyses
 Each [year's data were locally downloaded](Data/Medicare_Inpatient_Hospital_by_Provider_and_Service_datasets(2017-2021)) and extracted into their component .csv files.
 The first step was a merge using the pandas library in Python.
 This step also includes some transformations of fields into workable formats, calculation of the Percent Medicare Covered metric, and a simple summary of the merged dataset (which gets saved locally as "merged_data.csv").
 ```python
 # Import the pandas library
 import pandas as pd